 One of the many reasons I love the Farmer’s Market is getting produce that I normally wouldn’t buy, and creating something new to make with it.

-This week, I had a couple of squash and some asparagus in my produce box so I decided to make this simple comfort meal with them.
+This week, I had a couple of squash and some asparagus in my produce box so I decided to combine them to make this simple comfort meal.

 Although it has a few processed vegan ingredients (mayo, butter, cheese) that I’d rather not use and only do occasionally, it’s still a great transitional recipe for new vegans or vegans who are trying to move away from processed food and ingredients.

-It’s such an easy recipe to make because all you have to do is cut up the veggies, mix everything together then put it in the oven to bake.
+It’s such an easy recipe to make because all you have to do is cut up the veggies, mix everything together then put it in the oven to bake for about 30 minutes.
 That’s it!

 It’s a perfect summer dish and everyone in my family, including my boys, loved it.